-Illustrated with examples from several languages, including Spanish, Chinese, Japanese, Czech, Lingala, and varieties of English, this timely book will be essential reading for researchers and graduate students in sociolinguistics, translation studies, multimodal studies, applied linguistics and related areas.
+Illustrated with examples from a range of languages, including Spanish, Chinese, Japanese, Czech, Lingala, and varieties of English, this timely book will be essential reading for researchers and graduate students in sociolinguistics, translation studies, multimodal studies, applied linguistics, and related areas.

 List of Figures

 3 Translation and translanguaging

 4 Interlingual translanguaging

 Mike Baynham is Emeritus Professor of TESOL at the University of Leeds and a fellow of the Academy of Social Sciences, UK.

 Tong King Lee is Associate Professor of Translation at the University of Hong Kong.

 In this ground-breaking volume, Baynham and Lee revisit translation studies with the analytical insights from translanguaging.
 The result not only reinvigorates translation studies but also develops translanguaging to a new level.
 The range and variety of examples discussed in the book are breath-taking, making the book an exciting and rewarding read.
 Its impact will be enduring and far-reaching.

 Li Wei, Chair of Applied Linguistics, University College London, UK